Deforming convex projective manifolds: Generalized Cusps

-A {\em connected} nilpotent subgroup $\Gamma$ of $\GL(n,{\mathbb C})$ preserves a complete flag.
+A {\em connected} nilpotent subgroup $\Gamma$ of $\GL(n,{\mathbb C})$ preserves a {\edit flag} {\edit for $\CC^n$}.
 However if $\Gamma$ is not connected this need not be true.
 For example the quaternionic group of order $8$ in $\GL(2,{\mathbb C})$ does not preserve a flag.
-First we show (\ref{VnilVFG}) that there is a finite index subgroup of $\Gamma$ that preserves a complete flag.
+First we show (\ref{VnilVFG}) that there is a finite index subgroup of $\Gamma$ that preserves a {\edit flag}.
 The index of a subgroup $H<G$ is written $|G:H|$.
-A subgroup $H\le G$ is {\em characteristic} if every automorphism of $G$ preserves $H$.
+A subgroup $H\le G$ is {\em characteristic} if every automorphism of $G$ preserves $H$. {\edit It is routine to show}